Authors: Dr. Theo Notteboom and Dr. Jean-Paul Rodrigue

 Forwarders are challenged to opt for collaborative technology-driven networks, and freight forwarders need to recruit new talent outside of the logistics sector, including from IT-driven potential disruptors.
 Integrating new business approaches and models in the relatively conservative freight forwarding businesses requires new perspectives.

-The small and mid-size shipper, spot shipment, and LCL (less than container load) segment will move online extensively through web-based forwarding services (from instant quote and booking, up to payment) as well as online sales platforms that dynamically push public and customer-specific rates.
+The small and mid-size shipper, spot shipment, and LCL (less than container load) segments have digitalized extensively through web-based forwarding services (from instant quote and booking, up to payment) as well as online sales platforms that dynamically push public and customer-specific rates.
 These platforms may only target and penetrate specific markets where a certain degree of automation can be achieved.
 Customer profiling and market segmentation will be at the core of the business model of these online sales channels.
 Large shippers will have access to more procurement options, benchmarking, and insight capabilities.
-Large exporters and importers will continue to tender their sea-freight (port-to-port or port-to-rail ramp) and land transport, directly with their core carriers and with their forwarders for some part of their volumes.
+Large exporters and importers will continue to tender their sea freight (port-to-port or port-to-rail ramp) and land transport directly with their core carriers and with their forwarders for some part of their volumes.
 This practice will be available to many at a lower transactional cost with more flexibility using tailored e-tools.
 E-forwarding and spot procurement will complement traditional contract-based procurement channels.

 Related Topics